Yellen's term as governor would have run until 2024

-Janet Yellen announced Monday that she will step down from the Federal Reserve Board of Governors once her successor is sworn in next year.
-Yellen's term as chairperson ends February 3, 2018 — but she could have stayed on the board until 2024 as governor.
+Janet Yellen announced Monday that she will step down from the Federal Reserve board of governors once her successor is sworn in next year.
+Yellen's term as chairperson ends Feb.
+3 — but she could have stayed on the board until 2024.

 The move leaves a total of four spots open on the seven-member board, paving the way for President Donald Trump to significantly reshape the nation's monetary policymaking.

-Trump already tapped current Fed Governor Jerome "Jay" Powell earlier this month to serve as the next Fed head, pending Senate confirmation; and appointed former Wall Streeter Randy Quarles to fill an open position as governor and vice chair for regulation.
+Trump already tapped current Fed governor Jerome "Jay" Powell this month to serve as the next Fed chair, pending Senate confirmation, and appointed former Wall Streeter Randy Quarles to fill an open position as governor and vice chair for regulation.

 Yellen joined the central bank in 1994.
 During her one-term tenure as chair, Yellen presided over four rate hikes and saw the unemployment rate drop to 4.1 percent, the lowest since 2000.